Microbial Bioactives

 Yet, the relationships are not universally uniform.
 Some microbial signatures, such as certain BV-associated bacteria (e.g., BVAB3), appear paradoxically linked to decreased risk of PTB, highlighting the complexity and context-dependency of vaginal microbial interactions (Africa et al., 2014).
 This complexity underscores the need for integrative meta-analytic approaches to disentangle which microbial patterns consistently predict adverse outcomes and which may represent benign variations.

 Parallel to obstetric outcomes, the interface between the vaginal microbiome and human papillomavirus (HPV) — the necessary cause of cervical cancer — has garnered considerable research attention.
-Although high-risk HPV genotypes (notably HPV-16 and HPV-18) are universally recognized as the primary etiological agents of cervical cancer, microbial composition appears to influence viral persistence, clearance, and neoplastic progression (Okunade, 2020; Sung et al., 2021).
+Although high-risk HPV genotypes (notably HPV-16 and HPV-18) are universally recognized as the primary etiological agents of cervical cancer, microbial composition appears to influence viral persistence, clearance, and neoplastic progression (Okunade, 2020).
 Women with a Lactobacillus-dominant profile, particularly those with L. crispatus predominance, tend to clear HPV more readily, whereas communities characterized by high diversity and paucity of protective lactobacilli — often termed Community State Type IV (CST IV) — associate with higher rates of persistent infection and cervical dysplasia (Brotman et al., 2014; Ravel et al., 2011; Qingqing et al., 2021).

 Mechanistically, dysbiotic communities may weaken mucosal immune defenses by reducing levels of immunoglobulins such as IgA and IgG, thereby diminishing antiviral responses at the mucosal surface (Birley, Duerden, & Hart, 2002; Nicolò et al., 2021).
 In addition, the metabolic milieu characteristic of dysbiosis — particularly increased L-lactic acid levels — can activate matrix metalloproteinases that compromise epithelial integrity, potentially facilitating HPV entry into basal cells and promoting viral oncogene expression (Witkin et al., 2013; Petrova, Reid, Vaneechoutte, & Lebeer, 2017).
-Some Lactobacillus species themselves may exert direct antiviral effects; for example, cellular supernatants from Lactobacillus demonstrate inhibitory activity against HPV oncogenes in vitro, suggesting potential protective mechanisms at multiple levels (Wang et al., 2018; Cha et al., 2012).
+Some Lactobacillus species themselves may exert direct antiviral effects; for example, cellular supernatants from Lactobacillus demonstrate inhibitory activity against HPV oncogenes in vitro, suggesting potential protective mechanisms at multiple levels (Cha et al., 2012).

 Across conditions, then, vaginal dysbiosis emerges not as an isolated microbial phenomenon but as a systemic modifier of host physiology — influencing immune surveillance, epithelial integrity, and susceptibility to infection and inflammation.
 Meta-analytic evidence indicates that women with BV-associated microbial profiles have significantly higher odds of both adverse pregnancy outcomes and persistent HPV infection, reinforcing the clinical relevance of microbiome assessment in reproductive healthcare.

 Synthesizing findings across studies reveals several recurring themes.
 First, the protective role of Lactobacillus species — especially those that produce hydrogen peroxide — extends beyond simple colonization resistance and includes modulation of immune pathways (Lamont et al., 2011; Sgibnev & Kremleva, 2015).
-Second, not all dysbiotic states confer equal risk; the identity and functional properties of constituent microbes’ matter, with some organisms consistently linked to adverse outcomes and others displaying variable associations (Srinivasan et al., 2012; Fethers et al., 2012).
+Second, not all dysbiotic states confer equal risk; the identity and functional properties of constituent microbes matter, with some organisms consistently linked to adverse outcomes and others displaying variable associations (Srinivasan et al., 2012; Fethers et al., 2012).
 Third, the interplay between local microbial ecology and systemic host responses suggests that both microbial and host factors should be integrated into predictive models for disease risk.

 In this context, clinical implications begin to emerge.
 Recognizing and diagnosing dysbiotic profiles could inform risk stratification for preterm birth and cervical neoplasia.
 Furthermore, therapeutics aimed at restoring eubiotic conditions — through probiotics, targeted antimicrobials, or immune modulation — hold promise as adjunctive interventions.
 However, heterogeneity in study designs, sampling methodologies, and definitions of dysbiosis continues to complicate direct comparisons, highlighting the importance of standardized approaches in future research.